leighsmith/midisport-macos/README.md

 In order to avoid distributing any M-Audio supplied code, or infringe on NDAs, none of the MIDISPORT firmware is distributed as part of this project.
-The firmware downloader code reads Intel Hex format versions of firmware files that were publicly distributed by M-Audio as part of their (Linux driver effort)[http://usb-midi-fw.sourceforge.net/].
+The firmware downloader code reads Intel Hex format versions of firmware files that were publicly distributed by M-Audio as part of their [Linux driver effort](http://usb-midi-fw.sourceforge.net/).
 Users will therefore need to download those files to their Mac and save them into the appropriate folder location for the firmware downloader to find them.
 However the driver installation script will perform this downloading as part of the installation of the